julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **FFNx default behavior:** If the color primary metadata is absent or `undef`, the NTSC-J color gamut is generally assumed.
 Except that `bt709` is assumed when (1) the color matrix is bt709, or (2) for FF8 when the video has HD dimensions and no colorimetry metadata, or (3) if the file name is eidoslogo.avi or sqlogo.avi.
 **Notes:**
 - The original Playstation 1 videos were mastered for playback using the "NTSC-J" gamut from the Japanese television standard in force in the 1990s.
      - Unfortunately, neither the x264 encoder nor ffmpeg have an enum for this color gamut.
-Therefore FFNx must hijack `undef` to mean "NTSC-J." **Therefore, unless the exceptions noted above apply, a video that is not NTSC-J will play back with (very) incorrect colors in FFNx if the `--colorprim` metadata is absent.**
+So FFNx must hijack `undef` to mean "NTSC-J." **Therefore, unless the exceptions noted above apply, a video that is not NTSC-J will play back with (very) incorrect colors in FFNx if the `--colorprim` metadata is absent.**
      - fmtconv is capable of doing conversions to/from the NTSC-J color gamut.
 - In the absence of metadata, `bt709` (sRGB) is assumed for eidoslogo.avi and sqlogo.avi because these files don't exist on the Playstation discs, and were presumably created for the PC release, presumably using the sRGB gamut.
 - The avi video files from the Steam edition of FF8 appear to use the bt709 color gamut.
 (Gamut conversion from NTSC-J was already done when these videos were encoded.)